 Kamloops: During the month of July, the assembly enjoyed visits from N. Mellish, B. Myers, M. Cain, and A. Bergsma.
 Each gave helpful and encouraging ministry.
 Major cleanup from the recent fire has been done and rebuilding should start soon.

-Port Coquitlam: Three weeks of tent meetings concluded July 28 with D. Alves and B. Funston.
+Port Coquitlam: Three weeks of tent meetings concluded July 28.
 During the first two weeks, children’s meetings were taken in the morning by Cam Thulien.
 Attendance and interest from the community were encouraging, and two young women professed faith in Christ.
 Weekly children’s work and home Bible studies are planned to continue in months to come.

-Vancouver: The monthly ministry meeting was held in South Burnaby July 2 with J. Currie and D. Alves ministering the Word.
+Vancouver: The monthly ministry meeting was held in South Burnaby July 2.
 Two weeks of children’s meetings were held at Nanaimo Rd. in August, taken by local brethren; there was also a week in South Burnaby.
 Victoria Dr. had the joy of receiving into the fellowship a young couple baptized in May.
 Please pray for gospel meetings following the Thanksgiving Conference.
 Wm.
 Skates and Al Christopherson are expected.

 Woodlands: J. Gould and J. Hanna have put up a tent in this small community about 30 minutes northwest of Winnipeg.
 There are some contacts in the area along with a good number of Hutterite colonies.

 Corner Brook: The three-week tent series with Bert Joyce and his son Bryan ended on July 30 with 21 unsaved coming over the duration.
 The Christians were encouraged and there was excellent support from the McIvers assembly.